 Some Working Group members raised the concern that if the Working Group recommended allowing Closed Generics in subsequent procedures, the new policy might be unfair to applicants from the 2012 round who were forced to withdraw or alter their applications.
 For context, it was noted that all of the affected applicants in the 2012 round chose either to convert their applications to open TLDs or withdraw their applications completely.
 There were no applicants that elected to defer their applications to any future round.
 Therefore, the Working Group does not believe there are any substantial outstanding issues from the 2012 round that need to be addressed on this topic.
 The Working Group further agreed that the main focus of the Working Group, for this topic and all others, should be on developing appropriate policy without the consideration of the fairness or unfairness to previous applicants for having different rules.
 If additional work is needed to address issues of fairness, this can be addressed at a future date by the GNSO Council or another group set up for this purpose.

 On 4 May 2020, the GAC provided consolidated input from individual GAC members on the topics discussed at ICANN67, including Closed Generics.

 The Working Group discussed the input received from GAC members on this topic, while also taking into account the other perspectives on this issue put forward by SO/ACs, ICANN community members, and other interested parties.
-In summary, just as there was no agreement within the Working Group on this issue, there seemed to be no agreement within many of these groups (including the GAC) on the conditions for which Closed Generics could be allowed.
+In summary, just as there was no agreement within the Working Group on this issue, there seemed to be no agreement within many of these groups (including the GAC) on the conditions for which Closed Generics could be allowed. **

+In summary, as described above, the Working Group cannot agree on a clear path forward.
+In every other situation without agreement in this Working Group, we have agreed to follow the practice of Round 1.
+But here there are members who believe we must follow the 2015 Board resolution (absent any newer GNSO) and those that would like to abandon the Board resolution and allow Closed Generics in the next rounds.
+Input is needed from the Community.

 d.
 Dependencies/relationships with other areas of this report or external efforts